 The deficiencies in the dioceses that have been highlighted by the audit must be addressed and the protection of children today must be a priority.
 Therefore, this report recommends that the State applies its resources to intervene and work with all dioceses in a systematic way to address the shortcomings outlined.
-This recommendation might be achieved by the State putting all necessary resources in place to achieve closer monitoring by the State of dioceses.
+This recommendation might be achieved by the State putting all necessary HSE Audit of Safeguarding Arrangements in the Catholic Church in Ireland 254 resources in place to achieve closer monitoring by the State of dioceses.
 This would include a requirement for them to report regularly on matters such as the progress being made in achieving an acceptable standard of compliance with agreed safeguarding standards and practices, as well as a requirement to report on the number of allegations made and the actions taken by the Church in relation to each.
 An initial 'hands-on' approach of proportionate intervention on the part of the State is envisaged until such time as there has been a substantial and demonstrable improvement in child protection practices across all dioceses.
 It is also recommended that Church resources be devoted to this developmental activity.